formkit/docs-content/essentials/installation.md

+---
+title: Getting Started with FormKit
+description: Get up and running with FormKit in your project.
+---

 # Installation

 FormKit can be downloaded using a package manager like `npm` or `yarn` or it can be used directly via CDN.